loops-ar/odoo_docker/README.md

-# Run odoo with docker-compose (debug on vs code)
+# Run odoo with docker compose (debug on vs code)

 ## Pre-requisites

--   Docker
+-   Docker V2
 -   VS Code with the python extensions

 ## Steps